ishanarora04/apacheairflow/README.md

 > Step 5: Initialize the airflow meta database
 >>  airflow initdb

-> Step 6: Copy mysql, s3, postgress section of airflow.cfg from the pseudo folder into the current one
+> Step 6: Copy mysql, s3, postgress section of airflow.cfg from the pseudo folder into the current one.
+Also copy the properties from the remote log connection for S3.
+>> remote_base_log_folder = scopeworkeretllogs
+>> remote_log_conn_id = s3_scopeworker

 > Step 7 : Copy the dags and plugin from the pseudo folder to Airflow_home: